Skip to main content

 Camunda 8 uses Friendly-Enough Expression Language (FEEL) and expressions can only access the process instance data and variables.

-Most expressions can be converted (see this community extension as a starting point), some might need to be completely rewritten, and some might require an additional service task to prepare necessary data (which may have been calculated on the fly when using Camunda 7).
+Most expressions can be converted (see this code in the diagram converter as a starting point), some might need to be completely rewritten, and some might require an additional service task to prepare necessary data (which may have been calculated on the fly when using Camunda 7).

 Different Connector infrastructure

 Through Camunda Connect, Camunda 7 provides an HTTP and a SOAP HTTP Connector.
-Camunda 8 offers multiple Connectors out-of-the-box.
+Camunda 8 offers multiple Connectors out-of-the-box on a completely different codebase.

 To migrate existing Connectors, consider the following options: